 A healthy environment empowers the employees.
 Here is how it looks like:

-B. Transparent communication without being scared of judgement
+B. Transparent external and internal communication without being scared of judgement

 C. Incentives to reward employees for development and good performance.